InventiveRhythm/fluXis-wiki/editor/events/scroll-velocity/en.md

 ### Negative Multipliers

-Negative multiplier values reverses the direction of the scroll.
+Negative multiplier values reverse the direction of the scroll.

 Since they Reverse the direction of the scroll, they also offset the position of the notes appearing earlierer, However the [Time Offset](/editor/events/time-offset/) event is better suited for this.